polomarcus/tp/data-engineering/tp-cooperation/README.md

 You would like to save some data, so you decide to use a database.
 Instead of downloading the ZIP file, you will use your docker-compose file
 * Start [PostgresSQL](https://hub.docker.com/_/postgres)
 * Code a function that save a news
-* Write a test this function and run it locally
+* Write a test for this function and run it locally
 * Run this test on the CI

+### To explore your database, use a Business Intelligence Tool
+Using your docker compose, you can use Metabase instead of DBBeaver.

+An example of a Docker metabase configuration can be found here : https://github.com/dataforgoodfr/quotaclimat/blob/18710ccbe77a66e438fe608f4cce54a51a6cfac5/docker-compose.yml#L155-L173

+## Unit tests
+Functions that parse, transform, filter data should be unit tested.

+If a function is to hard to test you should decompose it.

 ## Functional tests
 After you've watched [this video](https://www.youtube.com/watch?v=0GypdsJulKE), you have decided to write functional tests (end to end).